jozefg/drafts/conats-for-cheap.md

 particular, I want to show that Ω (infinitely many `csucc`s) belongs in our type.

-In order to say Ω in JonPRL we recursion.
+In order to say Ω in JonPRL we need recursion.
 Specifically, we want to write

 ``` jonprl